Augusta Cottlow: Early life

 Augusta Cottlow was born and raised in Shelbyville, Illinois, the daughter of Morris Cottlow and Selina Cottlow.
 Her mother was her first piano teacher.
 From the age of six years, she was recognized as a child musical prodigy; she gave a series of concerts to raise money for her further study in Berlin and Vienna.
 In Chicago, she studied piano with Carl Wolfsohn and composition with Frederick Grant Gleason.
 Ferruccio Busoni was one of her mentors while in Europe.

 Career

 As an adult performer, Cottlow toured in the United States, while based in Bronxville, New York.
 "If one would characterize Miss Cottlow in a single phrase," proposed one critic, "he would say that she is positively an ascetic in her devotion to the beautiful piano tone."
 She played at Carnegie Hall in 1901, at a hospital benefit.
-In 1912, she gave a recital at the White House for President William Taft.
+In 1912, she gave a recital at the White House for President William Howard Taft.
 Augusta Cottlow rarely gave public performances after 1925, but continued performing privately, and taught piano.